ugururesin/Azure-ML-Project1/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, an Azure ML pipeline is built and optimized using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

 ## Summary